Self-Supervised Graph Representation Learning for Neuronal Morphologies: GraphDINO

-In the most extreme case, the attention matrix is dominated by $A$ and the transformer attention computation gets similar to the message passing algorithm that is commonly used when working with graphs \citep{Scarselli09, Duvenaud15, gilmer17a}.
-But \textsc{GraphDINO} is more flexible than regular message passing since it can decide how much weight is given to the neighbors of a node while maintaining the flexibility to attend to all other nodes in the graph as well.
-However, in practice we find that simply summing the contribution by attention and by the adjacency matrix (i.e. setting $\lambda_i=\gamma_i$) is sufficient (see experiments below).
+When $\gamma=0$ and $\lambda=1$, the adjacency-conditioned attention (\textsc{AC-Attention}) reduces to regular transformer attention.
+In the other extreme case ($\lambda=0$,), the attention matrix is dominated by $\mathbf{A}$ and the transformer attention computation is akin to the message passing algorithm that is commonly used when working with graphs \citep{Scarselli09, Duvenaud15, gilmer17a}. \textsc{GraphDINO} is more flexible than both regular message passing and point-cloud attention since it can decide how much weight is given to the neighbors of a node while maintaining the flexibility to attend to all other nodes in the graph as well.

-\paragraph{Positional Encoding.} Following \citet{Dwivedi20}, we use the normalized graph Laplacian matrix as positional encoding, which is computed as follows: